Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/JakubRemiar/018_AI will actually raise the bar to entry not lower it.md

+---
+title: "AI will actually raise the bar to entry not lower it."
+---

 # AI will actually raise the bar to entry not lower it.

 It’s already harder to master than our game industry expertise of Art, GD, UA & Prog.